Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 The literary parody is generally employed to deride the original work, and Bret Harte attempts such an employment in his take-off of "Whittier's "Maud Muller" in his piece, "Mrs. Judge Jenkins."

 Harte’s parody, "Mrs. Judge Jenkins," features 24 rimed couplets.
 In Harte’s version, the judge does return to Maud’s rustic farm, and they do marry.
-The reader, however, is treated only to the judge’s viewpoint, and it is not a pretty sight.
+The reader, however, is treated only to the judge’s viewpoint.

 Excerpt from "Mrs. Judge Jenkins"